dropletOrg/FIG/README.md

 Options:
+  -o, --output TEXT               Output filename -g2v, --gif2video               Convert a gif to a video (options:
+                                  dithering, low-quality, shit-optimize,
+                                  ffmpeg. are disabled)
-  -o, --output TEXT               Output filename -g2v, --gif2video               Convert a gif to a video -w, --width INTEGER             Width of the gif (must be 16 or bigger) -fr, --fps-reduction INTEGER    Divide fps by this number (must be bigger
+  -w, --width INTEGER             Width of the gif (must be 16 or bigger) -fr, --fps-reduction INTEGER    Divide fps by this number (must be bigger
                                   than 0 and can't be bigger than the original